ArtemiszenN/greyhats_welcomectf2021_writeup/distinct.md

 <img src="https://github.com/ArtemiszenN/greyhats_welcomectf2021_writeup/blob/main/img/file_distinct.png"/>

 We can see that distinct is referred to as an "ELF 64-bit LSB shared object", instead of as  "ELF 64-bit LSB executable".
-That means that our program is a Position Independent Executable.
-In other words, when our program is loaded into memory, the addresses which it is loaded into is randomized for each time.
+That means that our program has PIE (Position Independent Executable) enabled.
+In other words, when our program is loaded into virtual memory, the addresses which it is given is randomized each time.
 This is disabled in gdb, which is why our exploit was able to work.

-The good news is that the relative addresses of our functions are the same, we were previously able to get the addresses of our win() and unique() functions in gdb, so we can just subtract the two to get the offset that we need.
+The good news is that the relative addresses of our functions are the same, and since we were previously able to get the addresses of our win() and unique() functions in gdb,  we can just subtract the two to get the offset that we need.
 We can do this pretty easily in python2.

 <img src="https://github.com/ArtemiszenN/greyhats_welcomectf2021_writeup/blob/main/img/python_hexsubtract.png"/>